templaza/astroid-document/docs/basic-settings/color-mode.md

 ## Color Mode Settings

 Go to Template styles > open your style > Template Options > Basic > Page Settings > Color mode You can see 3 options for Color Mode: Light, Dark vs Light & Dark.

-* Light mode: Forces the entire website to use light theme only, No switching, no dark version.
+* **Light mode**: Forces the entire website to use light theme only, No switching, no dark version.
-* Dark mode: Forces the entire site into dark theme only.
+* **Dark mode**: Forces the entire site into dark theme only.
-* Light vs Dark Mode: Enables both Light and Dark modes.
+* **Light vs Dark Mode**: Enables both Light and Dark modes.
 Users (or system) can switch between them

 ![astroid-color-mode-light.png](img/astroid-color-mode-light.png)